 This really depends on the type of experience you’re looking for.
 If you’re looking for a more chilled-out holiday with plenty of your own space, maybe hotels/guesthouses are for you.
 If you’re looking for social vibes, sharing a dorm room and heaps of partying, then a hostel is the way to go.

 Or… if you’re looking for the best of both worlds – join us on one of our backpacking group tours.
 Our trips are designed to give you maximum comfort with the hotel standard of accommodation mixed in with the social vibes of a hostel.
 What makes joining us even more convenient is the option to share with another traveller or upgrade to a private room.
 There really is no better way to travel.

 What if I hate planning my own travel?

 That’s where we come in.
 Even if you enjoy planning, but want to experience the best of Thailand, join us at Feel Free Travel as we take on the ultimate backpacking route through Thailand.
 It will be the best 2 weeks of your life as you’ll be sharing the whole experience with other travellers just like you.
 Yes, you can definitely do it cheaper on your own, but can you have the added experiences that we curate on our tours?
 The answer is no. We build experiences through years of trial and error.
 We are backpackers like you at heart and we LOVE LOVE LOVE the idea of keeping it local.
 With Feel Free Travel, you’ll experience the perfect balance of culture, adventure, chill time, and party nights out.
 What are you waiting for? #FINDYOURFREEDOM

-Whether you’re looking to travel solo or bring a friend along for the ride, our group tours in both Australia & South East Asia are the perfect balance of culture, adventure & party nights out.
+Whether you’re looking to travel solo or bring a friend along for the ride, our group tours in South East Asia & Australia are the perfect balance of culture, adventure, chill time & nightlife.
 You’ll arrive as strangers and leave as the best of friends.
-There really is no better way to travel than with Feel Free Travel 🤙🏻